 Homeschool Curriculum Overview

-The Family Ties Homeschool Program provides an enriching hands-on arts experience for students ages 5-18.
-(Students are divided into two age groups: lower school and upper school.)
-Fun-filled, hands-on arts education programs are specifically designed for homeschooled students.
+The Family Ties Homeschool Program provides enriching, hands-on arts experiences designed specifically for homeschooled students ages 5-18.
+Students are divided into two age groups: lower school (LS) and upper school (US).
 Caring, experienced faculty guide students through visual arts, theatre, music and dance classes.
 Students share what they have learned with family and friends when they gather for a celebration of the arts at the close of each session.